desckjet/elasticsearch-cicd/README.md

 In jenkins you need to create a new job put whatever name and select freestyle project

-Inside your new project click en configure
+Inside your new project click configure
-    configure your source code management
-        select git and use the url project
+    and in the layer source code management select git and use the url project

 ```bash